-For travellers around the world, 2020 was a massive disruption.
+For travelers around the world, 2020 was a massive disruption.
 But for pets?
 It may have been the best year ever.
 They got to spend extended amounts of time at home quarantined with their human families.
 And, with the pandemic shifting travel focus to vacations within drivable distances, many pets were able to travel with their owners.

-“During the pandemic, we’ve seen a lot more people travelling with their pets,” says Tarundeep Singh, Product Manager at Booking.com.
+“During the pandemic, we’ve seen a lot more people traveling with their pets,” says Tarundeep Singh, Product Manager at Booking.com.
 “With more people driving to their destination, it’s easy for them to bring their pets along for the ride.”

 A growing, healthy market